 Current River Levels

-Today’s flow conditions as measured at this point will greatly influence your safety and potential floating experience: how fast you will generally move downstream, wind velocity and direction and how deep or shallow the river channel may be.
-Flow is measured in cubic feet per second (cfs).
+Today’s flow conditions will greatly influence your safety and potential floating experience and how fast you will generally move downstream.
+(Other things to consider in determining how long it will take to get to your destination are wind velocity and direction and how deep or shallow the river channel may be and river distance.)

 LOW WATER (400 cfs and lower) features slower moving currents and numerous spots where the river is shallow and sandbars appear in the channel.
 Average current velocity may be less than 1.0 mile/hour.
 Some strenuous downstream paddling and wading will be required in order to complete your trip.
 Not recommended for inexperienced paddlers.